mikeal/nopm/README.md

 EOF
 ```

-If you want to minify it, you could add this:
+If you want to minify it, you can do this:

 ```zsh
 ./build.sh | uglifyjs -c -m